tablexi/nucore-open/doc/HOWTO_oracle.md

 ### Start an Oracle container

 ```
-# Feel free to change this to a more suitable directory on your computer.
-# Specifying a directory for the container allows you to reuse the development
-# data, and skips the initialization of an empty database every time you
-# restart the container.
-ORACLE_DATA_DIR=$HOME/oracle_data

 # Run the Oracle image as a container named oracle, storing data
-# in the directory specified above.
-When you run this for the first time,
+# in the directory oracle/, which is ignored in git.
+# When you run this for the first time, it will take a while to download
-# it will take a while to download the image and initialize the database.
+# the image and initialize the database.
 #
 # When the output in the terminal includes a line like:
 #